 The Outrigger Waikiki offers one of the best club lounges in Waikiki.
 Voyager 47 club lounge which is on the second floor of this beachfront hotel.

-The pool at Outrigger Waikiki Beach Resort is nice but with limited sun due to the high-rise buildings on either side.
-You get direct access to the beach from the hotel, just bear in mind that this is the center of Waikiki and, as such, it can be quite busy!
+The pool at Outrigger Waikiki Beach Resort is nice but with the limited sun due to the high-rise buildings on either side.
+You get direct access to the beach from the hotel.
+Just bear in mind that this is the center of Waikiki, and, as such, it can be quite busy!
 The pier or break which juts out from the beach nearby is a real asset and the perfect place to watch the fireworks from the Hilton on Friday nights.

 9. Kahala Hotel & Resort

 The Kahala has always been rated one of Hawaii’s best hotels, and although not strictly in Waikiki, it must be mentioned as it is a short ride away and such a nice choice!
 The hotel says that every president since Richard Nixon has stayed here, plus a host of rock stars from the Rolling Stones to the Beach Boys, has stayed here.

 This is not a chain hotel where you can earn and redeem points.
 Although Honolulu has a wide range of chain hotels, including the Royal Hawaiian and the Moana Surfrider, the Hyatt Regency, and Marriott below, all outlined above, this one is an independent and, as such, offers something a little bit different.